atolye15/checklist/checklists/production-release-checklist.md

 ---

 - [ ] Prepare 301 redirection list
-We usually do it on website which is already exist.
+We usually apply this to-do to the existing websites

 - [ ] Setup a ping tool
 We use UptimeRobot as a ping tool.